Mkelsey25/nytreactapp/client/README.md

+<h1>New York Times Article Search</h1>
+<h2>This is a MERN stack application that pulls articles from the New York Times API according to user query.</h2>
+<h3>Technologies Used: HTML5, CSS, Bootstrap.js, MongoDB, Mongoose, React, Node.js, Express.js, and JQuery.</h3>

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>